 Cameron W. Slocum, MBA

-Vice President and Chief Operating Officer for Academic Affairs
+Vice President and Chief Operating Officer, Department of Academic Affairs

 As Vice President and Chief Operating Officer for Academic Affairs, Cameron W. Slocum, MBA, focuses on administrative, strategic, and financial functions to support UT Southwestern’s academic missions.
 His reporting relationships to the leadership of Academic, Health System, and Business Affairs allow him to improve day-to-day operating activities.

 He joined UT Southwestern Medical Center in September 2014.
 Previously, Mr. Slocum held the position of Vice President and Chief Operating Officer for the University of Texas Medical Branch Schools of Medicine, Nursing, and Health Professions, and the Graduate School, and also worked as Executive Director of the Faculty Group Practice Plan during his 16-year tenure with UTMB.